 No not at all.
 We will only ever take the commission stated in the contract.

-Not with Outpost Publishing.
+No – but we advise that you do register with the PRS as a writer.
 Independent and unsigned artists can avoid joining a society themselves and instead collect maximum royalties through our professional collection service.
-However, if you are already a member of PRS or a similar service then Outpost can help you maximise the royalties you should be receiving by undertaking the administration ourselves.
+However, if you are already a member of PRS or a similar service then Outpost can help you maximise the royalties you should be receiving.

 This is true, if you are a member of a society you can go up to twelve months back but if you are not a member then you can go up to six months back with some societies.